Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] `<input type="number" min="0" max="100" step="5" />`
 - [ ] `<input type="number" min="0" max="100" by="5" />`

-`<input> elements of type range let the user specify a numeric value which must be no less than a given value, and no more than another given value.
+`<input> elements of type range let the user specify a numeric value which must be no less than a given value and no more than another given value.
 The step attribute is a number that specifies the granularity that the value must adhere to.`

 [Source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Input/range)

 #### Q97.
-Which choice is valid markup for a `<head>` element?
+Which choice is a valid markup for a `<head>` element?

 - [ ] `<head class="Page Section Information" id="head"><title>Page Title</title></head>`
 - [ ] `<head><title>Page Title</title> <img src="favicon.icon" alt=""></head>`
 - [x] `<head><title>Page Title</title> <data value="email">email@example.com</data></head>`
 - [ ] `<head><title>Page Title</title><address>email@example.com</address></head>`

-`The <head> HTML element contains machine-readable information (metadata) about the document, like its title.The <data> tag is used to add a machine-readable translation of a given content.`
+`The <head> HTML element contains machine-readable information (metadata) about the document, like its title.
+The <data> tag is used to add a machine-readable translation of a given content.`
 [Source 1](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head)/
 [Source 2](https://www.w3schools.com/tags/tag_data.asp)